-Fresh rose hip contains a lot of vitamin C, so it shares many uses with vitamin C including preventing and treating colds, flu, and vitamin C deficiencies.
-However, much of the vitamin C in rose hip is destroyed during drying and processing and also declines rapidly during storage.
+Fresh rose hip contains a lot of vitamin C, so some people take it as a source of vitamin C to prevent and treat colds, flu, and vitamin C deficiencies.
+However, much of the vitamin C in rose hip is destroyed during drying and processing and declines rapidly during storage.
 Because of this, many rose hip-derived "natural" vitamin C products have actually been fortified with lab-made vitamin C, but their labels may not always say so.

 In foods and in manufacturing, rose hip is used for tea, jam, soup, and as a natural source of vitamin C.

 How does it work?Some people use rose hip as a source of vitamin C. It is true that fresh rose hip contains vitamin C. But processing and drying of the plant destroys most of the vitamin C. Besides vitamin C, other natural chemicals found in rose hip may be helpful for a variety of health conditions.